WordPress Dashboard Explained

 1. Dashboard menu

-The WP admin Dashboard shows a navigation menu on the left side of the screen that comprises different menu options such as posts, media, pages, comments, appearance tab, plugins, users, tools, and settings.
-With your Dashboard menu, you can quickly navigate to different sections of your website to manage them.
+The WP admin Dashboard shows a navigation menu on the left side of the screen.
+This menu includes the following options: posts, media, pages, comments, an appearance tab, plugins, users, tools, and settings.
+With the Dashboard menu, you can quickly navigate and manage different sections of your website.

 2. Screen options